Keeriiim/Docker/Get_Started.md

 # Basic commands
-docker pull centos:7                              # Pulls centos 7 from docker registry docker images                                     # Shows pulled images docker run -it *ContainerOS*                      # Start & log in to the specified OS ctrl P and ctrl Q                                 # Exits the container without stopping it
+docker pull centos:7                              # Pulls centos 7 from docker registry docker images                                     # Shows pulled images docker run -it *ImageOS*                          # Start & log in to the specified image OS docker rename *ContainerOS* *newName*             # Renames the created container ctrl P and ctrl Q                                 # Exits the container without stopping it

 docker ps                                         # Shows which OS are running